NAME: Michelle Lochan

 KIDS: 5 children 15, 12, 10, 4, 4 (twins)

-“Winning the 2012 Micro Skills Entrepreneur of the Year Award really validated my efforts and the sacrifices made to build and sustain a viable business while raising 5 children alone.This award is presented to a woman that demonstrated committment to business ownership while overcoming obstacles and barriers to success.
+“Winning the 2012 Micro Skills Entrepreneur of the Year Award really validated my efforts and the sacrifices made to build and sustain a viable business while raising 5 children alone.This award is presented to a woman that demonstrated commitment to business ownership while overcoming obstacles and barriers to success.
 It has reaffirmed my decision to keep my children my first priority and remain consistent in building a business as a means to support my family.
 This was against all odds.
 I made the choices for my family standing firmly against the hardest critics and have seen it through.
 My children now consider me a role model!”

 It Wasn’t Always Easy: